 VIE's positioning and business model in Water-Waste-Energy sector provides high resilience to macro headwinds.
-The essential nature of the services and VIE's integration along the businesses' value chain give an a-cyclical feature to volumes dynamics and protect it from tariffs' changes/volatility through indexation mechanisms.
-As a result, we see the price-volumes link and ultimately margins as safeguarded in challenging backdrops, while strict investment criteria (IRR >=WACC+4%) and operating excellence support healthy returns and efficiency gains.
+The essential nature of the services and VIE's integration along the business' value chain give an a-cyclical feature to volumes dynamics and protects it from tariff changes/volatility through indexation mechanisms.
+As a result, we see the price/volumes mix and ultimately margins as safeguarded in challenging backdrop, while strict investment criteria (IRR >=WACC+4%) and operating excellence support healthy returns and efficiency gains.

-Poor stock performance in France: political risk not a fundamentals deterioration
+Poor stock performance led by France political risk, not by fundamentals deterioration

-As the market negatively discounted French political risk (VIE has underperformed the Euro Stoxx 600 Utilities Index by c.10% since June), while 2024-25 consensus only marginally repositioned downwards (a slight down by 2% vs. 2023), mainly due to asset rotation effects rather than an operational slowdown, we see the stock as overly penalised at current levels.
+As the market negatively discounted French political risk (VIE has underperformed the Euro Stoxx 600 Utilities Index by c.10% since June), while 2024-25 consensus only marginally repositioned downwards (adj.
+EPS down by 2.73%), mainly due to asset rotation effects rather than an operating trend slump, we see the stock as overly penalised at current levels.
 VIE currently trades on 2024E-25E adj.
 EV/EBITDA (including hybrids) of 6.4-6.1x and adj.
-P/E of 13.6-12.7x: the latter implies a discount of 12-18% vs. 2022-24 YTD average (or post-merger with Suez), which we believe is narrow given VIE's solid fundamentals and the potential return of the French market to trade in line with the broader Euro area.
+P/E of 13.6-12.7x: the latter implies a discount of 12-18% vs. 2022-24 YTD average (or post-merger with Suez), which we believe could narrow given VIE's solid fundamentals and the potential return of the French market to trade in line with the broader Euro area.